satinder147/DeepWay/README.md

 # Detection of stop signs.
 This is done using opencv.
 I load in a pretrained stop sign haar cascade and then identify the location of the stop sign so that the device can steer the blind person.

-# Person and Vehicle Detection
+# Face Recognition
-This is achieved by using the yolo algorithm.I did not implement this, I am just using the object detected by yolo to make the person aware of his surrounding.
+This is achieved using a siamese network.
+This network is trained so it outputs a unique 128 dimensional vector for a given face.
+Then we can use euclidean distance to compare this metric with the metric of the recognised faces(which are already stored) or we can train a neural network which will take input the 128 dimensional vector and can output which face is this.
+I did not train this model.
+I download the <a href="https://github.com/nyoki-mtl/keras-facenet"> already trained keras model from here</a>

 ## Requirements
 0. Python 3.x